algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

 ### Setting Up Wine Blend Formulas and Tank Parameters
 The customer will provide a CSV file[^csv] with the following information:

-- The percentage of wines in the final blend (e.g. 50% of wine 1, 30% of wine 2, 20% of wine 3)
+- The percentage of wines in the final blend (e.g. 37% of wine 1, 45% of wine 2, 18% of wine 3)
-- The number of tanks, their capacity and what they are filled with (e.g. 2 tanks of 100hL each filled with wine 1, 1 tank of 100hL filled with wine 2, 1 tank of 100hL filled with wine 3, 1 tank of 50hL filled with wine 3, 3 empty tanks with a capacity of 100hL each)
+- The number of tanks, their capacity and what they are filled with (e.g. 2 empty tanks of 100hL each, 1 tank of 100hL filled with wine 2, 1 tank of 50hL filled with wine 1, 1 tank of 50hL filled with wine 3, 2 tanks of 50hL each filled with wine 1)

 The structure of the CSV file will be as follows:
 |                 |     |     |     |     |